String of Pearls Shriveling — Why the Beads Go Flat and How to Rehydrate Them

 Prevention

-- Use the drydown pace you just observed during recovery to set the ongoing summer watering interval, rather than reverting to whatever schedule caused the shriveling
+- Use the drydown pace observed during recovery to set the ongoing summer watering interval, rather than defaulting back to whatever schedule caused the shriveling

-- Use a well-draining cactus mix to prevent the opposite problem (overwatering) while ensuring roots can access water
+- Use a well-draining cactus mix so roots can access water readily without tipping into the opposite problem of overwatering

-- Use a terra cotta hanging basket to prevent waterlogging while still allowing consistent watering
+- Keep the plant in a terra cotta hanging basket, which helps prevent waterlogging while still allowing for consistent, regular watering

 Quick Summary